GR360RY/netatalk-ansible/README.md

 Step 3: Run ansible
 ------------

     cd netatalk-ansible
     ansible-playbook -i ./ansible_hosts netatalk.yml

 Testing Setup with Vagrant
 -------------------

 Vagrantfile includes the number of Linux Distros.
-To test specific distribution check the contents of Vagrantfile and choose on of the distros:
+To test specific distribution check the contents of Vagrantfile and choose one of the distros:

     config.vm.define :ubuntu1204 do |ubuntu1204|
       # Ubuntu Server 12.04 amd64 Minimal from files.vagrantup.com